 Once in Belgium

-- Lodgings can still welcome visitors.
+- Lodgings (campsites, holidays villages, bungalow parks) can still welcome visitors.
 Their catering services will only serve customers spending the night.
 Their lobby, bar or any counter serving drinks are closed for the time being

 - Restaurants, bars and places serving drinks have been asked to remain closed

-- Groups of 4 persons max can meet outdoors
+- Groups of 10 persons max can meet outdoor

 Please note that...